Prelude to Axanar: Reception

 Jana Monji of RogerEbert.com spoke during the film's private red carpet screening at the Horton Plaza UA Cinema prior to its debut at San Diego Comic-Con, and offered that involvement of known acting talent dedicated to the genre and to Prelude to Axanar might increase Star Trek fan influence at such events.
 By way of example, the film's inclusion of Richard Hatch of the original TV series Battlestar Galactica would have the "fan-verse" of the two series collide in a positive manner.

 Houston Press called it a functional example of "demonstration of concept", and urged Star Trek fans to see the film.
 They praised the cast, writing "actors (Richard Hatch, Tony Todd, etc.) have some serious chops", and noted that the film's visual effects "are stunning."

 Home Media Magazine shared "the film's high production values, cinema-quality special effects and the involvement of actors from the canonical Star Trek series elevates Prelude to Axanar beyond the status of a mere fan film."

-Author David Gerrold, writer of The Trouble with Tribbles and contributor to both the original Star Trek series and Star Trek: The Next Generation, after reading the Axanar script for the first time, stated "This is Star Trek."
-Liking the concept, and being so personally familiar with the Star Trek universe, he signed on as creative consultant.
+Author David Gerrold, writer of "The Trouble with Tribbles" and contributor to both the original Star Trek series and Star Trek: The Next Generation, after reading the Axanar script for the first time, stated "This is Star Trek."
+Gerrold later noted that his being credited as a creative consultant was a courtesy of Peters, as a result of Gerrold's earlier feedback on the Axanar draft, and the suggestion that Peters review World War II films for inspiration and understanding on both command decision making and strategic planning during wartime.

-Guardian Liberty Voice wrote "The acting is superb, including appealing performances from Gary Graham as a Vulcan ambassador, Richard Hatch as the sweet-eyed Klingon General Kharn and the magnetic Kate Vernon as Starfleet Captain Sonya Alexander", and praised the film, writing "Prelude to Axanar is of the highest Hollywood-style production quality and a must-see for any devotee of the franchise."

-Entertainment News International drew the conclusion that "Axanar is a ground breaking independent film that proves the idea that a studio doesn't need to spend millions of dollars to produce a feature quality production.
-Axanar will be the first non-CBS/Paramount produced Star Trek to look and feel like a true Star Trek movie."